Tondikandia: History

 Tondikania's name comes from the pre-colonial Zarma statelet of the same name, formed in the early 19th century.
 Oral tradition from the village of Shat, to the northeast of Tondikania, describes Zarma peoples moving into the area from the southwest at some earlier date, displacing the now smaller Sudye population, an amalgam of earlier populations who now share the Zarma language.
 The prefix "Tondi-", "Mountain" in Zarma, is shared with many localities in the area.
 Nomadic Fula (Fulɓe; Peul) moved in the Dallol Bosso in the 18th century, setting up small states and centers of Muslim learning along the Niger River valley to the south and west.
 Sometime around 1830 Kel Gres Tuareg moved into the northern part of Tondikania, resulting in a series of conflicts and its Zarma and Fula neighbors, but also settling a number of sedentary dependent communities (the "Bellah") in the area.
-Prior to Frech expansion into the Niger Valley in the late 1890s, Tondikania was united under the rule of the war leader Karanta.
+Prior to French expansion into the Niger Valley in the late 1890s, Tondikania was united under the rule of the war leader Karanta.
 In 1901, the French installed an official chieftaincy of the "Canton of Tondikania", whose head answered to the French administration of the Colony of Niger.
 The General and President of Niger, Seyni Kountché (1931–1987) was born in the village of Fandou Béri, Tondikania.
 Kountché's family remains influential in the area, while the late president's brother was in 2009 the long serving and respected head of Tondikania civil administration.